 We formed a community seniors’ advocacy committee, which we called the East Hants Senior’s Advocacy Group.
 A small group that lead with the virtue words and others followed because we proved we were honoring our elders by being their voice.
 We acted with integrity, respect and tact but also with assertiveness.

-One might say we fought city hall and won, but truthfully I know we used our virtues and earned respect and cooperation from our government.
+One might say we fought city hall and won, but truthfully I know our advocacy group, used our virtues and earned respect and cooperation from our government.
 I personally, believe the timing was right for the provincial government to address that there were no licensed long term care beds in the Municipality of East Hants.
 The government was open to suggestions on the interim basis, for our area.

 Wayne and I believed in the service our team was creating.
-My primary interest was not in promoting my own business, but being part of offering quality care for all seniors in a fair, just manner, equally to those in need within in our communities.
-Seeking unity; I approached other locally owed privately run senior care facilities to be part of the efforts to become licensed by meeting all government standards.
+My primary interest was not in promoting my own business, but being part of offering quality care for all seniors in a fair, just manner, equally to those in need within our communities.
+Seeking unity; I approached other locally owned, privately run senior care facilities to be part of the efforts to become licensed by meeting all government standards.
 I had to accept that all facilities do not seek the same standards of excellence, and accountability to such standards of excellence.

 Our Nova Scotia Provincial government listened to small groups like the East Hants Seniors’ Advocacy group.
 On January 1st 2005 the government brought forth changes to how funding is allotted for long term care within our province.
 That January, a petition, with over 2500 local signatures, gathered by the members of the East Hants Seniors Advocacy group and its’ supporters, was presented to the N.S.
 Minister of Health.
 The public asked the Department to look at the small homes such as Serenity Lodge, and another in our area that also joined the appeal.
 The petition asked the government to decide if these Homes for senior care could be part of the province’s Continuing Care sector, even on an interim basis, due to the immediate emergency needs within our Municipality.
-The government did listen and agreed to look at the two homes, quite likely due to the fact that there were no long term care beds in the Municipality of East Hants, at that point in time.
+The government did listen and agreed to look at Serenity Lodge and another homes.
+This was quite likely due to the fact that there were no long term care beds in the Municipality of East Hants, at that point in time.